lightninglabs/pool/docs/accounts.md

 * Fees gained by selling channels are credited to your account
 * Funds used to open channels to others are deducted from your account

 As an account is just a UTXO, anytime a batch is cleared in the auction \(market made, channels bought+sold\), your account is spent, and re-created in the same transaction.
+This applies to other actions like deposit/withdraw funds from your account.

 ## Creating An Account